JiangHe96/DL4sSR/README.md

 # DL4sSR
-Benchmark for a paper submitted to Information Fusion Title：Spectral super-resolution meets deep learning: achievements and challenges
+Benchmark for the paper entitled as "Spectral super-resolution meets deep learning: achievements and challenges" published in Information fusion.

-Coming soon！
+Coming soon!